ppy/osu-wiki/wiki/Legal/Privacy/en.md

 - Submitting a support ticket via email is managed via Enchant.
 - Ordering physical merchandise is handled via Shopify or other merchandise partners.
-- Supporter tag or other non-physical purchases are handled by Xsolla or PayPal.
+- Supporter tags and other non-physical purchases are handled by Xsolla or PayPal.
 We do not store any fulfilment or payment information.

 ## Your rights and control